 The communities of these websites can easily pick out spam and downvote you to oblivion.

-As we’ve seen, domain registration is not a difficult task.
+As we’ve seen, it’s pretty easy to buy a domain name for your website.
 In most cases, picking the right domain name will be more stressful and time-consuming than the actual purchase.
 Assuming you are buying from a registrar.

 Now that you know GreenGeeks offers a free domain name registration with your hosting account, as well as a range of step-by-step tutorials to help you build your site, you have a fun and straightforward way to get started building your website.